slundi/RatioUp/README.md

 I am not responsible if you get banned using this tool.
 However, you can reduce risk by using popular torrents (with many seeders and leechers).

+For now, I'm not planning add a security layer because I'll use it on my home lan network.
+If you want to secure it, use a reverse proxy with **nginx** (and any other web server you ar familiar with) and add a SSL layer and a basic authentication.

 ## Deployment

 ```shell